laisfrigerio/football-team-flags/README.md

   $ git flow release finish 0.3.0
 ```

-After it, the release branch content will be merged automatically into `main` and `develop` branchs
+After it, the release branch content will be merged automatically into `main` and `develop` branches, respectively.

-The next command will send content to `develop` branch
+The next command will send content to `develop` branch:

 ```
   $ git push